Ghardaïa: Religion

 Ghardaïa is the traditional heart of the M'zab valley and home of the Ibadi religious sect in Algeria.
 They do not subscribe to the doctrines of Sunnism and Shi'ism.
 They practice a different way of praying, worshipping of God, and designing mosques compared to Malikis, who form the majority of Algerians.
 The wastage of water, and more generally any gift of land, is considered a sin.
 The Ghardaïa Mosque, built in the 10th century, is of Moorish architecture style.
 Its tower, simple and elegant, includes a large portal at the top of the shaft, the design of which provides for ventilation flow.

 The White Fathers, a Roman Catholic missionary society, live in a hermitage near the old city, and have a collection of books on the Sahara.
 The pro-cathedral still testifies to the time when it was the seat from 1901 successively of the Apostolic Prefecture of Ghardaïa; the province was renamed as the Apostolic Prefecture of Ghardaïa in the Sahara, in 1948 promoted to the Apostolic Vicariate of Ghardaïa in the Sahara, and then in 1955 was promoted to the Roman Catholic Diocese of Laghouat (where the cathedral is meanwhile secularized; the diocese is still exempt).

+Jewish Sign Language

+Until Algerian independence, Ghardaïa was home to a significant Jewish community, of which many were deaf.
+The deaf Jews of Ghardaïa developed their own village sign language, which they took with them when the community left for France and Israel.
+The language is considered moribund.